rezamarzban/MiniLux/README.md

 8- Run "apt install wine-stable" in the real root filesystem mode to installing window in linux if you need this!
 Do not forget: A- Increase hard.img size from 1G to 2G in the make.sh and remake.sh files before making images.
 B- apt should be updated by running "apt-get update" in real root filesystem mode before running this command.

 9- Run "busybox reboot" in the real root filesystem mode to exiting.

+Anything is ready, Everytime that you want to run the system after successful make and first run do from step 3 to end (Run bash qemu.sh)